fyshhh/bridgebot/testing_documentation.md

 simply the 'Next Play' button, but executed to a maximum of 5 times depending on how many players had played), and thus testing was simply conducted on the buttons that had been the root of the design ('Previous/Next Bid', 'Previous/Next Trick', 'Show Bids/Plays').
 These buttons were tested by, again, changing the code and ensuring that the correct information was shown.

+#### Overall Site Integrity

+The final part to test was the entirety of the website, to ensure that it provided a good user experience.
+For that, we've experimented with multiple codes generated from actual Bridge games, with varying bids and plays.
+We had also tried to input multiple codes into a static session to ensure that all the information was updated correctly.
+Finally, we had tested the site with varying viewports to find the best layout for each screen size.